Skip to content

 Release 0.1

-This is the first published minor release line for Incan.
+This is the first published release of Incan.

-Incan is in beta: expect evolution as the language and toolchain stabilize.
+Incan is a 0.x release: expect evolution as the language and toolchain stabilize.
 See the Stability policy for what changes are allowed in minor vs patch releases.

 Highlights